KervynH/Focused-YouTube/README.md

 ## Features

 - Remove or simplify homepage
-- Redirect homepage to watch-later, or subscriptions, or library
+- Redirect homepage to "watch later", or "subscriptions", or "library"
+- Remove all shorts in feed and redirect shorts to normal player
 - Remove all algorithmic suggestions
 - Remove "trending" and "explore"
-- Remove all shorts in feed and redirect shorts to normal player
+- Simplify UI by removing unwanted elements
+- Clean up search results
-- Disable auto play-next
+- Disable video autoplay
-- Block ads (maybe not all)
+- Block ads (may not work)
-- Simplify UI

 ## Customize Settings